 When substantial stained glass orders eventually became scarce, a number of glass artists moved overseas and most studios closed their doors.
 Sam managed a craft training organization for some time and, while there, created the first fulltime stained glass training school in New Zealand.
 Sam was hired by the Auckland University of Technology to manage inmate education programs in Auckland's medium and maximum security prisons.
 He introduced some innovative programs that turned a number of offenders around and he presented these initiatives at international conferences; also writing them up in the Correctional Education Journal.
 The widespread impact of these programs led to Sam being invited to work in inmate education in Orange County.
 He eventually moved on to lead the Instructional Design team at SoCalGas, where he worked mainly on instructional videos.
 Sam has a Masters Degree in Learning and Technology from Western Governors' University.

 Throughout these years, Sam's passion for architectural glass never waned.
 In 2014 he travelled to Germany to film major glass installations and interview two of the three remaining glass artists of the influential German architectural glass movement.
 He has also filmed interviews with a number of American, Canadian, and New Zealand glass artists about the influence of the Germans.
-Sam is currently involved in post-production of his documentary Lighting the Way which will be available on DVD and Blu-Ray in late 2016.
-Also in the works is Sam's second book on the elements and principles of design as they apply to architectural stained glass.
+Sam is currently involved in post-production of his documentary Lighting the Way which will be available on DVD and Blu-Ray in 2017.

 Sam is now working fulltime in stained glass and documentary-making and able to accept contemporary architectural stained glass commissions of any size - in domestic, commercial, or religious settings.